jc-prg/birdhouse-cam/README.md

     ```
 * Open ```https://<your-external-server>/birdhouse/``` in your browser to get an easy link to your birdhouses
   using its IPv6 addresses.

+### Server performance recommendations

+Choose the server configuration based on your needs.
+Here are some recommendations and options how to improve the
+performance.

+#### Tested configurations

+* **Raspberry Pi v3** (1 GB): 1 camera with ~5fps @ 1024x768, AV recording, no bird detection
+* **Raspberry Pi v4** (4 GB): 2 cameras with ~8fps @ 1024x768 + ~8fps @ 1280x720, AV recording, bird detection (YOLOv11) for one camera
+* **Raspberry Pi v5**: not tested yet

+#### Ways to increase server performance

+* ensure all connected devices are up and running without error or deactivate them (e.g. microphone)
+* combine bird detection with similarity detection (detect only if image differs more than the defined threshold
+* reduce camera resolution
+* reduce maximum fps value for image recording
+* reduce time of image recording rhythm (default is 20 seconds)
+* use database mode COUCH instead of JSON or BOTH (see .env)

 ## Train bird detection